NativeScript/summer-of-nativescript/README.md

 By [TJ VanToll](http://tjvantoll.com) and [Clark Sell](http://csell.net/)

-**Run a meetup, get a NativeScript t-shirt and a pack of NativeScript stickers!**

 This repo contains the slides, videos, and hands-on labs for the [Summer of NativeScript](https://www.nativescript.org/summer).
 If you run into any problems with the labs, feel free to [file an issue](https://github.com/tjvantoll/summer-of-nativescript/issues/new).

 ## Meetup #1: Welcome to NativeScript